 The 3d image shown above was created while at GMJ.
-To see my entire 3d portfolio, simply click on the above image!
+To see my entire 3d portfolio and the architectural rendering, simply click on the above image!

 While today’s fast computers may ensure rendering crashes are less and less frequent, there are still instances when processing high resolution photorealistic renders will cause computers to freeze and ultimately crash!

 And yes, it crashed several times while the render was being processed!!

 Very recently, a prolific script writer/ Senior Visualiser and Photographer called David Venables has created an ingenious and simple script that allows users to set 3Ds max to automatically save the render periodically while still being processed in the frame buffer.

 To save this script, simply open 3Ds Max, followed by clicking on the MAXScript button from the main toolbar, and choosing the MAXScript Editor option from the dropdown list.

 Its dialog should open.
 Next, copy and paste the above mentioned script onto the dialog’s text field.

 This can be changed manually.
 For instance, the default path could be saved in the following location: C:\Users\Public\Pictures